otherjoel/splitflap/README.md

 **Documentation is at <https://docs.racket-lang.org/splitflap/index.html>**

+Splitflap requires Racket 8.1 or higher.
 To install Splitflap from the command line:

     > raco pkg install splitflap